vic-ma/howtodismantle.github.io/_posts/2025-05-28-All-Aboard-the-API-Express-Peakboard-Meets-Deutsche-Bahn.md

 ![image](/assets/2025-05-28/020.png)

-## Processing the data
+## Process the data

-The data from the API endpoint is almost ideal but needs some minor improvements done through a data flow.
-First we filter out all cancelled trains.
+To process the data from the API, we use a data flow.
+First, we filter out all cancelled trains:

 ![image](/assets/2025-05-28/030.png)

-In the next step we remove all columns that are not used for the visualisation to make the table clearer and easier to handle.
-The last column was initially named "Unknown" but it contains information about the train type, so we rename the column to "train".
+Next, we remove all the columns that we don't need.
+We also rename the last column from "Unknown" to "train," because it contains the names of the trains.

 ![image](/assets/2025-05-28/040.png)